Benefits and Advantages

-The Bank is a progressive workplace where diversity and inclusion are central to our values.
+The Bank is a progressive workplace where diversity and inclusion are central to our values and we offer flexibility to accommodate the needs of our employees and candidates.
 We place emphasis on wellness and flexibility to balance life and work schedules, giving employees access to

 - varied health and wellness programs and an employee gym; and

 - work arrangements such as flexible working hours and compressed schedules, part-time work and teleworking.

 Our team recognizes the benefits of professional development throughout your career.
 The Bank of Canada makes career growth a priority at every stage with programs such as:

 - tuition assistance: Bank employees receive partial or full funding to meet personal and professional education goals.